nexentaedge/nexentaedge.github.io/src/docs/introduction.md

 - dynamic negotiation of the “best device” to store data within that group.
 “Best” is a function of available device capacity, response time and queue depth, achieve close to 100% device utilization

-- no need to transfer data chunk if hash already exists in a Negotiating Group
+- no need to transfer data chunk if hash already exists in a Negotiating Group.
+A.K.A.
+Deduplication technique

 - transparent handling of hardware failures = Data flows around failures.
 A server failure simply reduces the number of candidate devices in a Negotiating Group.
 No need to ever “fail-back” data to a pre-determined location.
 It only needs to be in the right Negotiating Group.
 Great for seamless handling of network hiccups, or server reboots, or server maintenance operations

 - nanosecond-level resolution data transfer protocol, using Ethernet and L3/UDP.
-Cost savings in achieving same or better transfers then with specialized hardware
+Cost savings in achieving same or better transfers then with specialized hardware (RDMA/IB)

 - standard feature set of reliable storage transport with minimal overhead.
-Packets handled in user space, zero copy low latency processing
+Packets handled in user space, zero copy whenever possible and low latency processing

 - reliable delivery with “optional” Multi-cast Rendezvous Transfer.
 Write I/O san be up to 300% faster to transfer 3 replicas on the same networking port